-While much of the guidance and messaging is currently derived from central government and Public Health England (PHE) the interpretation and the localisation of the main messaging has often been required.
+While much of the guidance and messaging is currently derived from central government and the UK Health Security Agency (UKHSA) the interpretation and the localisation of the main messaging has often been required.

-There are existing communication protocols and material in place between PHE and local authorities to ensure clarity and consistency of messages in response to an outbreak, such as letters to parents following a confirmed case in a school.
+There are existing communication protocols and material in place between the UKHSA, local authorities and partners to ensure clarity and consistency of messages in response to an outbreak, such as letters to parents following a confirmed case in a school.

 Ensuring there is consistency in messaging from important local organisations is vital to avoid confusion and to build trust and confidence.

 There are established close working arrangements with key partners in agreeing and communicating proactive, timely coronavirus messages within the Local Resilience Forum Warning and Informing Group and under the Team Devon communication channels and connections.

 Devon County Council is using a number of existing communication channels to deliver coronavirus messages both internally and externally including:

 - a Team Devon newspaper

 Engaging and involving stakeholders and individuals in the development and delivery of messages will continue to be a crucial part of the plan.